- > English Courses in Ireland

 Non-Visa Exempted Students:

-If you’re a citizen of countries that need to apply for a visa to enter Ireland, you must apply for either a C or Visit-Tourist Visa, or a D or Study-Work Visa, which will depend on the amount of time you’ll study in Ireland: less or more than 3 months.
-Additionally, the documents you’ll need to show at border control are: letter of acceptance from the English language institute, proof of necessary funds, proof of medical insurance, evidence of education and/or employment history.
+If you are a citizen of countries that need to apply for a visa to enter Ireland, you must apply for either a C or Visit-Tourist Visa, or a D or Study-Work Visa, which will depend on the amount of time you will study in Ireland: less or more than 3 months.
+Additionally, the documents you will need to show at border control are: letter of acceptance from the English language institute, proof of necessary funds, proof of medical insurance, evidence of education and/or employment history.

 Visa exempted students:

 Students who are citizens of certain countries, including the European Union and the European Economic Area, are not required to have a visa when studying either for less or more than 3 months.
 Nevertheless, they must still pay the full tuition in advance and bring all the necessary documents for the border control, including letter of acceptance; proof of payment; proof of sufficient funds; passport; and proof of medical insurance acquired from an Irish company, which can be, for example, the medical coverage offered by the English language school’s partner institution.